-The Project office is the in-house team responsible for managing capital projects, refurbishment & minor works in accordance with the Estates Strategy.
+The Project office is the in-house team responsible for managing capital projects, refurbishment and minor works in accordance with the Estates Strategy.
 Its principal aims include:

-- Improvement of the teaching & learning environment
+- Improvement of the teaching and learning environment

 - Obtaining best value for money in the procurement of contracts for work